Roles and Access Rights

-Role hierarchies are a way to organize roles in structures, for example, to represent the structure of a company.
-A parent role may have multiple child roles.
+Role hierarchies are a way to organize roles in structures, for example, to represent the levels of responsibility within a company.
+A parent role may have multiple child roles, but each child can have only one parent.
 The number of child generations for a parent role is limited to three.

 The assignment of users to roles can be done in different ways, spanning both static and dynamic allocation.
 The same role can have different members for the Live and Acceptance execution modes.
 In Test mode, the members are identical to Live mode.

 Static allocation means assigning users to roles independent of projects and application execution.

-Everybody Roles: Roles which include every active user that belongs to the account.
+Everybody Roles: Roles which include every active user that belongs to the customer account.
 All users within a company have the right to perform the functions related to these roles.

-Static Roles: Roles to which users are manually assigned by an administrator in order to give them the rights necessary to perform the related functions.
+Static Roles: Roles to which users are manually assigned by an administrator in order to give them the permissions necessary to perform their tasks.

-Scripted Roles: Roles to which users are assigned by DigitalSuite based on the execution results of a script, which applies to all execution modes.
-The script can select the users based on the static values of user settings, metadata, preferences, or role memberships.
+Scripted Roles: Roles to which users are assigned by DigitalSuite based on the execution results of a given script.
+The script applies to all execution modes.
+It can select the users based on the static values of user settings, metadata, preferences, or role memberships.

 Dynamic allocation means assigning users to roles at runtime of an application, depending on current data and process variables specified in the process and web interface design.

 - Dynamic Roles: Roles to which other, static roles with their users are assigned at runtime.